vy/vy.github.io/content/blog/post/20190425-elasticsearch-survival-guide.md

 Elasticsearch is in essence yet another distributed [Lucene](http://lucene.apache.org/) offering, just like [Solr](http://lucene.apache.org/solr/).
-Under the hood, every Elasticsearch document corresponds to a Lucene document, almost.
+Under the hood, every Elasticsearch document corresponds to a Lucene document, most of the time.
 (There are certain exceptions to this rule like `nested` fields, though this generalization is pretty accurate.)
 In Lucene, documents are stored in [segments](https://lucene.apache.org/core/3_0_3/fileformats.html).
 Elasticsearch